-Thomas Levenson, Professor
+Thomas Levenson, Professor and Director

 Thomas Levenson is Professor of Science Writing at the Massachusetts Institute of Technology.
-He heads both the Program in Writing and Humanistic Studies and the Graduate Program in Science Writing there.
+He heads the Graduate Program in Science Writing there.
 Levenson has written four books on science and the history of science: Newton and the Counterfeiter (2009), Einstein in Berlin (2003), Measure for Measure: A Musical History of Science (1994) and Ice Time: Climate Science and Life on Earth (1989), and his work has been translated into six languages besides English.
 He has also produced, directed, written, and or executive produced several science documentaries, most recently the PBS mini-series Origins, (2004 – E. P.) and the “Back to the Beginning” episode in that series (Written, Produced and Directed), for which he received the 2005 National Academies Communication Award.
 Prior to Origins, Levenson produced the “Dome” episode in the Public Broadcasting Service series Building Big, hosted by David Macaulay, honored by a 2001 George Foster Peabody Award.
 He blogs at The Inverse Square Blog and Balloon Juice and his short-form writing has appeared in a wide range of newspapers, magazines and digital publications.
 Levenson earned his bachelor’s degree in East Asian Studies from Harvard, and now lives about three miles from the scenes of his undergraduate indiscretions with his wife, Katha Seidman, and the apple of his eye, Henry.

 Combining her training as a journalist with a graduate degree in physics, Marcia Bartusiak has been covering the fields of astronomy and physics for more than three decades and has published in a variety of publications, including Science, Smithsonian, Discover, National Geographic, and Astronomy.
 She was among the first to report on such discoveries as dark matter, meteorites from Mars, and the universe’s bubbly large-scale structure.
 More recently, she has been delving into science history.
 Her latest book is The Day We Found the Universe, about the birth of modern cosmology in the 1920s, which was reviewed by the San Francisco Chronicle as “a small wonder” and received the History of Science Society’s 2010 Davis Prize for best history of science book for the public.